Network comparison via encoding, decoding, and causality: Question definition

 \section{Question definition}

-An appropriate question definition is more important than the answer itself.
-To suggest a potential direction, we consider following questions: \begin{itemize} \item[(I) ] How to develop an analytic and universal characterization of network topology that is free of subjective selection of topological properties and computational optimization problems? \item[(II) ] How to enable the characterization derived in question (I) to define analytic metrics of network relation (e.g., information divergence \cite{cover1999elements}, mutual information \cite{cover1999elements}, Fisher information \cite{cover1999elements}, and causality \cite{hlavavckova2007causality}) without further constraints? \end{itemize}
+To suggest a potential direction, we consider: \begin{itemize} \item[(I) ] How to develop an analytic and universal characterization of network topology that is free of subjective selection of topological properties and computational optimization problems? \item[(II) ] How to enable the characterization derived in question (I) to define analytic metrics of network relation without further constraints? \end{itemize}

+As we have mentioned in Sec. \ref{Sec1}, a simple solution of question (II), such as the Kolmogorov–Smirnov statistic between degree distributions, can not fully satisfy the needs of application.
+Therefore, we consider more informative metrics, including information divergence \cite{cover1999elements}, mutual information \cite{cover1999elements}, Fisher information \cite{cover1999elements}, and causality \cite{hlavavckova2007causality}, as potential candidates.
+These metrics, at least in our case, require a probabilistic solution (e.g., define a network as a random variable) of question (I).